Skip to content

 Background

 Wellesley College is a private liberal arts women's college in Wellesley, Massachusetts, founded in 1870, and one of the original Seven Sisters colleges).
-With approximately 2,400 students, Wellesley has long been associated with women's leadership in US public life — Hillary Clinton ('69), Madeleine Albright ('59), and Soong Mei-ling ('17) are alumnae.
-On Wednesday, November 9, 2016 — the morning after the 2016 presidential election — two students from neighboring Babson College drove around the Wellesley campus shouting slogans from Donald Trump's campaign.
-They stopped at Harambee House, Wellesley's African American cultural house, and according to witnesses, harassed students of color and spit at one student.
-Wellesley Public Safety issued a campus advisory that afternoon, and President Paula Johnson followed with a campus-wide email that included a forwarded statement from Babson President Kerry Healy.
-Babson initially banned the two students from campus — identified as Edward Tomasso and Parker Rand-Ricciardi — but later cleared them of wrongdoing and lifted the ban after an investigation.
-The case is significant for the campus alert archive because it documents a politically charged hate-incident advisory at a women's college on the morning after a US presidential election — the kind of community-advisory message that does not meet Clery emergency-notification thresholds but is nevertheless a defining feature of modern campus communications.
-It is also a rare cross-institutional alert: the suspects were students of one institution at the campus of another, requiring two presidents to coordinate the response.
+With approximately 2,400 students, Wellesley has long been associated with women's leadership in US public life: Hillary Clinton ('69), Madeleine Albright ('59), and Soong Mei-ling ('17) are alumnae.
+On Wednesday, November 9, 2016 (the morning after the 2016 presidential election) two students from neighboring Babson College drove around the Wellesley campus shouting slogans from Donald Trump's campaign.
+They stopped near Harambee House, Wellesley's African American cultural house.
+Some students alleged the men harassed students of color and that one spat at a student.
+Wellesley Public Safety issued a campus advisory that afternoon, and President Paula Johnson followed with a campus-wide email that included a forwarded statement from Babson President Kerry Healey.
+Babson initially barred the two students from campus but later cleared them of any disciplinary violations, finding the allegations unsubstantiated, and lifted the ban after an investigation.
+The case is significant for the campus alert archive because it documents a politically charged hate-incident advisory at a women's college on the morning after a US presidential election, the kind of community-advisory message that does not meet Clery emergency-notification thresholds but is nevertheless a defining feature of modern campus communications.
+It is also a rare cross-institutional alert: the two individuals were students of one institution at the campus of another, requiring two presidents to coordinate the response.

 Analysis